oro13/soil-health-prediction/README.md

 ## How the Data Was Collected

 3 Research Centers Across Africa: CROPNUTS, ICRAF, and RRES.
-I worked primarily with CROPNUTS due to them having large data set available.
+I worked primarily with CROPNUTS due to them having a large data set available.

-Each research center performed dry teting (infrared and xray scanning) and wet testing (chemical extraction and solutions) on soil sampled from the same sights across the continent.
+Each research center performed dry testing (infrared and xray scanning) and wet testing (chemical extraction and solutions) on soil sampled from the same sights across the continent.

 <img alt='data locations' src='img/map.jpg' width='90%' height='50%'>